rberlind/terraform-0.12-examples/README.md

 For more on the difference between attributes and blocks, see [Attributes and Blocks](https://github.com/hashicorp/terraform/blob/v0.12-alpha/website/docs/configuration/syntax.html.md#attributes-and-blocks)

 ## For Expressions Examples
-The [for-expressions](./for-expressions) example illustrates how the new [For Expression](https://github.com/hashicorp/terraform/blob/v0.12-alpha/website/docs/configuration/expressions.html.md#for-expressions) can be used to iterate across multiple items in lists.
+The [For Expressions](./for-expressions) example illustrates how the new [For Expression](https://github.com/hashicorp/terraform/blob/v0.12-alpha/website/docs/configuration/expressions.html.md#for-expressions) can be used to iterate across multiple items in lists.
 It does this for several outputs, illustrating the usefulness and power of the **for** expression in several ways.
 We use two tf files in this example:
 1. main.tf creates a VPC, subnet, and 3 EC2 instances and then generates outputs related to the DNS and IP addresses of the EC2 instances.
 1. lists-and-maps-with-for.tf shows how the **for** expression can be used inside lists and maps.